What the Heck Is Bouquet Garni and Why Would I Use It?

 You can use a bouquet garni in soups, stews, in roasts, and on any meat you enjoy.
 It works with chicken, pork, beef, and game.
 Try a pinch in your recipes, and you'll find amazing flavors that you never before enjoyed.

 What Goes Into a Bouquet Garni?

 Bouquet garni is made up of parsley and some other herbs.
 However, there are many variations.
 I've seen bouquet garni with rosemary, thyme, bay leaves, oregano, marjoram, sage, basil, and other herbs.
 With some experimentation, you may find other herbs that will suit your cooking style as well.

-Because parsley is often the main ingredient, many bouquet garni recipes may have an abundance of parsley and maybe less herbs.
+Because parsley is often the main ingredient, many bouquet garni recipes may have an abundance of parsley and maybe fewer herbs.
 My preference is to have equal portions of each dried herb.
 That way, the flavor isn't overwhelmed by the parsley.

 Dry or Fresh?

 Bouquet garni is traditionally fresh, but it is far more practical to use dried herbs, given that fresh is only available from your garden during growing seasons, or may or may not be available at your local grocery store.
 To make a fresh bouquet garni, you gather the herbs you are going to use (including the stems) and make a bouquet out of them (hence the name).
 Then, you take a piece of kitchen string and tie up the bouquet so the bouquet stays together.
 You can then use the bouquet while cooking to provide flavor.
 You will then remove it when the food is ready.

 The instructions I include here for my own version of bouquet garni may be increased or decreased as needed.
 Since the herbs are mixed on a 1:1 ratio, you can scale the amount as required.